Comparing Things In GermanComparisons & Superlatives

 Well done! 🎉

-You are using adjectives as comparatives and superlatives!
-Let's continue, to use these words to from comparison sentences.
+You are using adjectives as comparatives and superlatives.

 Making Comparisons

-When making her decision, Hildegard would like to consider a few things:
+To make her decision, Hildegard is considering a few things:

 • how expensive the hobby is